Dry Skin In Children: Causes, Symptoms And Home Remedies

 The specific cause for this skin condition is not yet known and tends to get resolved on its own.
 However, recovery time could range from a few months to one year.
 The scaling of the skin is more prominent due to winter dryness, when there is less humidity in the air.

 1. Eczema: Also known as atopic dermatitis, it is an autoimmune disease that usually starts during infancy or early childhood stage.
-The symptoms of eczema include extremely dry and scaly skin, redness, rashes, and itching.
+The symptoms of eczema include extremely dry and scaly skin, redness, itching, and skin rashes in children.
 Yellow pus bumps also occur on the skin in extreme conditions.
 In children, these rashes occur in the folds of the elbows, hands, and knees.
 The skin might become thick with excessive scratching and rubbing.

 Image: IStock